Andrew Klemencic: Early life

-Andrew Klemencic was born near Trieste, Italy, in 1860.
+Andrew Klemencic was born near Trieste in the Austrian Empire (now Italy), in 1860.
 He was Slovene and multilingual.

 Labor organizing

 Klemencic's labor organizing caused him to travel across Europe.
 By 1897, he was living in San Francisco, where he contributed to the local anarchist publication Free Society published by Mary and Abraham Isaak.
 He worked as a tailor and organized for the Journeymen Tailors Union.
 Klemencic also delivered various lectures on anarchism and contributed to the anarchist press in both French and English.
 In 1898, he arranged a speaking tour of the San Francisco Bay Area for Emma Goldman.